joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/14/opinion/us-economy-senate-democrats.html?searchResultPosition=3

 **New South Wales goes into lockdown as Sydney’s outbreak spreads.**\
-`Premier Gladys Berejiklian called the state’s case numbers, now at the highest daily level since the pandemic began, said, “the Delta strain is diabolical.”`\
+`Premier Gladys Berejiklian called the state’s case numbers, now at the highest daily level since the pandemic began, “extremely concerning” and said “the Delta strain is diabolical.”`\
 https://nytimes.com/2021/08/14/world/australia/australia-nsw-lockdown.html?searchResultPosition=4

 **Germany adds the U.S. to its ‘high risk’ list, requiring some travelers to quarantine.**\